vitalets/x-editable-yii/README.md

 X-editable for Yii
 ======================

-Bundle of Yii widgets and server-side component for creating editable elements using [X-editable](http://vitalets.github.com/x-editable) library.
+Bundle of widgets and server-side component for creating editable elements in [Yii](http://www.yiiframework.com) application.
-This extension comes instead of previous [yii-bootstrap-editable](http://www.yiiframework.com/extension/yii-bootstrap-editable) that was significally improved.
+This extension comes instead of previous [yii-bootstrap-editable](http://www.yiiframework.com/extension/yii-bootstrap-editable) that was upgraded to [X-editable](http://vitalets.github.com/x-editable) library.
 Main changes are:

 * support of several libraries: Twitter Bootstrap, jQuery UI and pure jQuery.
 Now it works with Yii out of box